-AXITINIB (ax I ti nib) is a chemotherapy drug.
-It targets a specific protein within cancer cells and stops the cancer cells from growing.
+AXITINIB (ax I ti nib) is a medicine that targets proteins in cancer cells and stops the cancer cells from growing.
 It is used to treat kidney cancers.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 They need to know if you have any of these conditions:

 an unusual or allergic reaction to axitinib, other medicines, foods, dyes, or preservatives

 pregnant or trying to get pregnant

 Take this medicine by mouth with a glass of water.
 Do not cut, crush, or chew this medicine.
 Do not take with grapefruit juice.
 You can take this medicine with or without food.
 If it upsets your stomach, take it with food.
 Follow the directions on the prescription label.
 Take your medicine at regular intervals.
 Do not take it more often than directed.
 Do not stop taking except on your doctor's advice.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.